A 2-approximation algorithm for the softwired parsimony problem on binary, tree-child phylogenetic networks: Introduction

 The objective function we consider in this article, SPS, is one of several different ways of scoring a phylogenetic network.
 Essentially, the SPS arises when we restrict our search space to one fixed phylogenetic network $N$ and we seek out the best phylogenetic tree $T$ `inside'~$N$.
 A class of phylogenetic networks which we will focus on in this article, and which have recently been intensively studied in the phylogenetic networks literature, are \emph{tree-child} networks~\citep{kong1}.
 This subclass is topologically restricted in a specific way which often makes NP-hard optimization problems on phylogenetic networks (comparatively) easier to solve, see e.g \cite{van2010locating,van2022practical}.
-Unfortunately, SPS remains challenging even when we restrict our attention to rooted, tree-child networks with an additional algorithmically advantageous topological restriction known as \emph{time consistency}: for any $\epsilon>0$ the inapproximability factor is $|\Gamma|^{1-\epsilon}$.
-If we focus only on rooted, \emph{binary} phylogenetic networks that are not necessarily tree-child the inapproximability factor is $|\Gamma|^{\frac{1}{3}-\epsilon}$~\citep{fischer15}.
-Between these two variations is the situation when the class of networks $\mathcal{N}$ we consider are rooted, binary and tree-child.
-The problem remains NP-hard on this class, but how approximable is it?
+Unfortunately, SPS remains challenging even when we restrict our attention to rooted, tree-child networks with an additional algorithmically advantageous topological restriction known as \emph{time consistency}: for any $\epsilon>0$ the \CorrB{best known} inapproximability factor is $|\Gamma|^{1-\epsilon}$.
+If we focus only on rooted, \emph{binary} phylogenetic networks that are not necessarily tree-child the \CorrB{best known} inapproximability factor is $|\Gamma|^{\frac{1}{3}-\epsilon}$~\citep{fischer15}.
+Between these two variations is the situation when the class of networks we consider are rooted, binary and tree-child. \CorrB{\begin{defn} $\mathcal{N}$ denotes the class of rooted, binary, tree-child phylogenetic networks of $\Gamma$. \end{defn}} The problem remains NP-hard \CorrB{on $\mathcal{N}$}, but how approximable is it?
 In this article we develop a polynomial-time 2-approximation for the SPS problem on this class; prior to this result no non-trivial approximation algorithms were known.
 In Section~\ref{sec2} we give some background on the fundamental properties of $\mathcal{N}$.
 In Section~\ref{sec3} we emulate Fitch's algorithm by a primal-dual algorithm.
 In Section~\ref{sec4} we extend the results from Section~\ref{sec3} to obtain a 2-approximation algorithm for the SPS restricted to networks from class $\mathcal{N}$ and any character of $\Gamma$.
 Furthermore, we show that the approximation guarantee of our algorithm is tight.
 In Section~\ref{sec:5} we reflect on the broader significance of our results.

 Finally, we note for the sake of clarity that there is also a model in the literature where the score of a network on a given character is defined by aggregating Hamming distances over \emph{all} the edges in the network, rather than just those belonging to a certain single tree inside the network.
 This is called the \emph{Hardwired Parsimony Score} (HPS) problem and it behaves rather differently to the SPS model that we consider.
 The HPS can be solved in polynomial time for characters $C:\Gamma\to\{0,1\}$, called \emph{binary} characters, and it is essentially a multiterminal cut problem for non-binary characters, yielding APX-hardness and constant-factor approximations \cite{fischer15}.
 HPS is also a very close relative of the ``happy vertices/edges'' problem that has recently received much attention in the algorithms literature \cite{zhang2018improved}.